Jockey Club (United States): Experimental Free Handicap

 Since 1933, the Jockey Club has compiled the Experimental Free Handicap, a weight-based assessment of the previous year's 2-year-olds based on a theoretical race at a distance of 1 ^{1}/16 miles.

 America's Best Racing

-TJC Media Ventures is a commercial subsidiary of The Jockey Club that oversees the new-fan development activities, primarily under the "America's Best Racing" (ABR) brand.
+TJC Media Ventures is a commercial subsidiary of the Jockey Club that oversees the new-fan development activities, primarily under the "America's Best Racing" (ABR) brand.

+ABR led partnerships with influencers and celebrities, of which the most notable is with social media influencer Griffin Johnson.
+Johnson went on to bring the sport "unprecedented exposure".